Zverev thrown out of Mexican Open

 The ATP defines unsportsmanlike conduct as "any misconduct by a player that is clearly abusive or detrimental to the success of a tournament, ATP and/or the sport".

 Zverev is being investigated by the ATP over allegations that he was violent towards a former girlfriend.
-The 24-year-old has repeatedly denied the claims.
+He has repeatedly denied the claims.